fys4220/fys4220.github.io/fys4220-jbook/part-information/information_prepare_git.md

 There should be a link to *Git BASH* on the desktop.
 Double click on *Git BASH*, navigate to an appropriate directory and clone your Github.uio.no repository.
 The default path when starting *Git BASH* is typically your UiO home directory.

+A guide on how to install Git is provided by Github here: https://github.com/git-guides/install-git

 ## Setup up a Github.uio.no repository
 Before you start to work on the assignments and project, you will have to create a git repository on Github.uio.no.
-A Github *Organization* site called *FYS4220-2021* has already been created for FYS4220.
+A Github *Organization* site called *FYS4220-2022* has already been created for FYS4220.
 If this organization is not visible after you have logged in to Github.uio.no, contact the course instructor.

-The direct link to the organization is https://github.uio.no/FY4220-2021.
+The direct link to the organization is https://github.uio.no/FY4220-2022.

 * Login in to Github.uio.no and create a new repository in the *FYS4220-2021* organization.
 Name the repository as shown in {numref}`assignments_gitrep_name` replacing *lastname* and *firstname* with your respective lastname and firstname.